-The Main Campus is adjacent to the Horace Mann neighborhood (to the north), Naglee Park (to the east) and the South University Neighborhood (to the South.)
+The Main Campus is adjacent to Downtown San Jose and SOFA (South First Area to the west), the Horace Mann neighborhood (to the north), Uiversity Neighborhood (to the east) and the South University Neighborhood (to the South.)
 San José City Hall is a block north of the Main Campus and is visible from Tower Lawn.
-South Campus is located adjacent to the Spartan Keyes neighborhood.
+South Campus is located within the Spartan Keyes neighborhood and next to Little Saigon and Springbrook neighborhoods (to the east).